 Here are the top 10 ways regular exercise benefits your body and brain.

 It produces changes in the parts of the brain that regulate stress and anxiety.
-It can also increase brain sensitivity for the hormones serotonin and norepinephrine, which relieve feelings of depression (1).
+It can also increase brain sensitivity to the hormones serotonin and norepinephrine, which relieve feelings of depression (

 Interestingly, it doesn’t matter how intense your workout is.
-It seems that your mood can benefit from exercise no matter the intensity of the physical activity.
+It seems that exercise can benefit your mood no matter the intensity of the physical activity.

-In fact, a study in 24 women who had been diagnosed with depression showed that exercise of any intensity significantly decreased feelings of depression (3).
+In fact, in a study in 24 women diagnosed with depression, exercise of any intensity significantly decreased feelings of depression (

-The effects of exercise on mood are so powerful that choosing to exercise (or not) even makes a difference over short periods.
+The effects of exercise on mood are so powerful that choosing to exercise (or not) even makes a difference over short periods of time.

-To understand the effect of exercise on weight reduction, it is important to understand the relationship between exercise and energy expenditure.
+To understand the effect of exercise on weight reduction, it is important to understand the relationship between exercise and energy expenditure (spending).

-While dieting, a reduced calorie intake will lower your metabolic rate, which will delay weight loss.
-On the contrary, regular exercise has been shown to increase your metabolic rate, which will burn more calories and help you lose weight (5, 6, 7, 8).
+While dieting, a reduced calorie intake will lower your metabolic rate, which can temporarily delay weight loss.
+On the contrary, regular exercise has been shown to increase your metabolic rate, which can burn more calories to help you lose weight (

-Additionally, studies have shown that combining aerobic exercise with resistance training can maximize fat loss and muscle mass maintenance, which is essential for keeping the weight off (6, 8, 9, 10, 11).
+Additionally, studies have shown that combining aerobic exercise with resistance training can maximize fat loss and muscle mass maintenance, which is essential for keeping the weight off and maintaining lean muscle mass (

-Summary: Exercise is crucial to supporting a fast metabolism and burning more calories per day.
+Exercise is crucial to supporting a healthy metabolism and burning more calories per day.
 It also helps you maintain your muscle mass and weight loss.

 Exercise plays a vital role in building and maintaining strong muscles and bones.